ISCHEMIC STROKE

 FAQs

-• it depends on how quickly reperfusion therapy is administered and reperfusion established
+- it depends on how quickly reperfusion therapy is administered and how reperfusion is established